ninoseki/mihama/README.md

 ## Why?

 [google/osv.dev](https://github.com/google/osv.dev) is an OSS project.
 But it's tightly coupled with GCP.
-This makes it difficult for a non-GCP user is difficult to deploy their own osv.dev in their premise.
+It makes it difficult to deploy your own osv.dev if you are not a GCP user.

 ## Overview